-I had not realised the IVF process was so intense.
-It was all very last minute and on top of having so many hospital appointments I was shocked to see my new schedule.
-I need to get blood taken every other morning in Middlesbrough (half an hour drive) on some if these days I also need an internal scan.
+I had not realised the IVF process was so intense! it felt all very last minute and on top of having so many hospital appointments I was shocked to see my new schedule.
+I need to get blood taken every other morning in Middlesbrough (half an hour drive) on some of these days I also need an internal scan.
 I also inject myself each morning and night and take antibiotics.

 I had a lot of appointments at the start to learn how to inject and go through the legal process of it all.
 I also needed to seek funding, you don’t get funded if you already have a child.
 When I get my eggs collected I’ll be sedated but awake.
 I feel quite nervous about it as it last twenty minutes, it’s performed by a man and I’ll feel bloated after with a feeling similar to period pain.

 Despite all this I’m very very lucky to have this opportunity.
-Chemotherapy can kill your eggs so this is a back up for me.
-I may be one of the lucky ones and get my periods back so I’ll be able to conceive naturally if not I’ll be back to boro for my frozen embryos 🙂
+Chemotherapy can destroy your eggs and you may not get your cycle back after chemotherapy so this is a back up for me.
+I may be one of the lucky ones and be able to conceive naturally after chemotherapy.

 Update 27 September 2016